andreigrozescu/open-science-ai-rse/RATIONALE.md

 #### Verification:

 I verified the word cloud generation by manually inspecting the results directory for the wordcloud.png file.
-Additionally, I reviewed the generated word cloud to check if it accurately reflected the most frequent words in the abstracts.

 ### 4. **Count and Visualize the Number of Figures**